leoserodio/RISC240-ML-Extended/README.md

 ### `vector_regfile.sv`

-Implemented an 8-entry, 64-bit vector register file providing:
+Designed an 8-entry, 64-bit vector register file with two read ports and one write port for parallel operand access.

-- Two read ports
-- One write port
-- Parallel vector operand access
-- Independent vector register addressing

 ### `dot_product_unit.sv`

-Implemented an 8-lane signed dot-product engine using parallel multipliers with accumulation into a 32-bit result.
+Implemented an 8-lane signed dot-product unit that performs parallel multiplication and accumulates the result.

 ### `accumulator.sv`

-Implemented a dedicated accumulator used by the dot-product instruction to support machine learning reduction operations.
+Added an accumulator used by the dot-product instruction.

 ### `MLASM.py`

-Developed a custom assembler supporting both the original RISC240 instruction set and the new vector instructions.
-The assembler generates:
+Built a Python assembler based on the ideas behind CMU's `as240` assembler.
+It supports both the original RISC240 instructions and the custom vector instructions, generating memory images for simulation and FPGA synthesis.

-- `.hex` files for RTL simulation
-- `.coe` files for Vivado Block Memory initialization
-- Assembly listings
-- Symbol tables

 ### `MLSIM.py`

-Implemented an instruction-level simulator capable of executing assembled programs and displaying the processor's architectural state for software debugging.
+Built an instruction-level simulator, inspired by CMU's `sim240`, to execute assembled programs and inspect the processor state during software development.

 ### `verification/`

-Developed an automated RTL verification framework consisting of:
+Created an automated verification flow that:

-- SystemVerilog testbench
-- Python regression runner
-- Automated architectural state checking
+- Assembles test programs
+- Runs RTL simulations using Synopsys VCS
+- Compares the final processor state against expected results

-- 18 assembly test programs covering scalar and vector functionality
+The current test suite contains 18 assembly programs covering both the original processor and the new vector instructions.

----

-## Features
+## Results

-- 16-bit RISC240 processor
+- Extended the RISC240 processor with custom SIMD instructions
-- 8 × 64-bit vector register file
-- Custom SIMD instruction set
-- Vector addition
-- Vector multiplication
-- ReLU activation
-- Dot-product instruction with accumulator
-- Vector load/store instructions
-- Custom assembler
+- Added vector arithmetic and dot-product hardware
-- Instruction-level simulator
+- Built a custom assembler and instruction-level simulator
-- Automated RTL regression testing using Synopsys VCS
+- Automated RTL verification using Synopsys VCS
-- Vivado-compatible memory generation
-- FPGA-ready implementation
+- Successfully synthesized the design for FPGA implementation

----

-## Verification

-The verification framework automatically executes assembly programs on the RTL using Synopsys VCS.

-For each test:

-1. Assemble the program into machine code.
-2. Load the generated memory image into the RTL simulation.
-3. Execute the processor until the `STOP` instruction.
-4. Capture the final architectural state.
-5. Compare register, vector register, accumulator, and memory contents against expected results.

-The current regression suite contains **18 automated tests** covering both scalar and vector functionality.

----

-## Technologies
+## Tools Used

 - SystemVerilog
 - Python